 The Emporium, a trendy and inviting art gallery in Newcastle, Australia, recently featured an exhibit on an obscure slice of rave history in the city's ignoble past.
 They showcased the entire 10-year body of work from the group Nasenbluten and their defunct label Bloody Fist Records at an exhibit aptly entitled The Fistography.

-It's somewhat incongruous to so officially tribute a group and label that specialized in releasing decidedly low-brow hardcore techno records and cassettes, but the group's releases and memory have outlasted many of their contemporaries and nestled into art history.
+It's a somewhat incongruous to so officially tribute a group and label that specialized in releasing decidedly low-brow hardcore techno records and cassettes, but the group's releases and memory have outlasted many of their contemporaries and nestled into art history.
 They're often credited with being an early and major influence on what would become breakcore, while their D.I.Y. approach and punk attitude attracted a global cult following of jaded ravers and other malcontents.

 "At the time, Australia was mired in faux-glamorous dance music and excessively twee mainstream music.
 We were told what to like through the press, radio and television, by people living in major metropolitan Australian cities and I took extreme umbrage with this.
 Even people who considered themselves 'underground' were for the most part nothing more than Antipodean sock puppets for their European or American cultural masters," says Mark Newlands, owner of Bloody Fist Records and 1/3 of Nasenbluten.